MistahBigB/Capstone/Capstone.md

 1/30: Calendar!

+    Blocks: Would like to have new list be default on rerender rep and weight inputs are still all linked --> hide rep/weight until ex is selected, reveal fields for one ex List of workouts displayed on user's home page

+    Blocks solved:
-    Blocks: Add exercise needs to refresh the current workout to show the recent addition -> check rerendering of state for VUE
+            Add exercise needs to refresh the current workout to show the recent addition -> check rerendering of state for VUE
-            Add exercise is displaying an extra blank container when the button is pressed Would like to have new list be default on rerender Rep and weight inputs are still all linked
+            Add exercise is displaying an extra blank container when the button is pressed Delete button takes up 25% of screen

-            Enter button for a dropdown selector?
+            Can't add to the first workout in the list --> id=0 is not the same as pk=0